 Hours: 10:00 AM ~ 9:00 PM (last order: 8:40 PM)

 Holidays: unscheduled (same as for the Susukino Lafiler)

-2. Washoku to Sushi Nijo offers delicious dishes popular with locals at reasonable prices
+2. Washoku to Sushi Nijo: Delicious Sapporo sushi dishes popular with locals, at reasonable prices

 The next shop we want to introduce is Washoku to Sushi Nijo which is popular with local residents for its inexpensive and delicious food.
 It is located next to the Nijo Market which is a five to six-minute walk from the Susukino intersection that is popular with sightseers.

 While the Nijo Market is lively with sightseers, inside the Washoku to Sushi Nijo you see mostly locals.
 It is popular with nearby office workers at lunchtime on weekdays and at night popular with families and guests staying at nearby hotels.